- Search The Registry

 However, his invitation to the league’s presentation dinner created a public controversy that ended with his attendance.
 Following the Drama League’s refusal to rescind the invitation and Gilpin’s refusal to decline it, he was given a standing ovation of unusual length on accepting the award.
 A 1921 Spingarn recipient from the NAACP, Gilpin was also honored in the White House by President Warren G. Harding.
-A year later, the Dumas Dramatic Club (now the Karamu Players) of Cleveland renamed itself the Gilpin Players in his Honor.
+A year later, Dumas Dramatic Club (now the Karamu Players) renamed itself the Gilpin Players in his Honor.
 Charles Gilpin died in 1929 in Eldridge Park, N.J.

 The Ghost Walks: